vkhazin/fe-intro-courseware/course-intro/lab-my-first-html-page.md

 * In the middle, you will see markup for the index.html
 * On the right-hand, you will see a preview of your Html page with a pointing up-and-right arrow to open the preview in a new browser tab
 * On top of the screen, there is a `run` button to apply our changes
-* Should you open a new browser tab to preview your page, refresh the tab to see the changes
+* If you would like to open a new browser tab to preview your page, refresh the tab to see the changes
 * That's all that we need to know about repl.it to start using it as our online integrated development environment
 * Select `jndex.html` in the files on the left
 * Select all the markup in the middle pane and delete - we will start from scratch